Why study this course

 Sports coaches and physical educators have the opportunity to impact significantly on the lives of those they are supporting and this requires thoughtful, innovative and informed practitioners which this degree aims to develop.

 A key feature of this undergraduate course is its integration of applied professional practice with theory.
 You will examine academic subjects and develop your critical skills in a variety of practical settings.
-This may include working alongside professional coaches in elite settings or examining issues linked to sport and physical education provision in schools.
-Our links with local sports partnerships, governing bodies, professional sports clubs and Sports Coach UK provide exciting work placement and career opportunities.
+This may include working alongside professional coaches in participation, community and performance settings or examining issues linked to sport and physical education in schools.
+Our links with local sports partnerships, governing bodies, professional sports clubs provide exciting work placement and career opportunities.
 Our staff are also involved in exciting research projects, developing knowledge and professional links that students can access.

 You will study a range of modules which focus on the key aspects of sport, coaching and physical education.
 In your first year, the initial learning focus requires you to demonstrate your written, practical performance and presentation skills in all modules.
 It provides an introduction to analysis which will feature more heavily in assessments at the next level.
 Year two will see you have greater opportunities for choice and specialisation, directly reflected in the variety and relevance of assessment types offered.
 The abilities to compare, contrast, reflect and relate concepts are evaluated.
-These are assessed through more challenging tasks, more required elements for each module, and greater connectivity between academic, performance coaching and professional insights.
 In your final year, you will need to demonstrate your ability to function individually and in group and research settings.
 You will be given all-important opportunities to cope with working under supervised conditions.
 This develops independence and the ability to think more critically.

 What you will study

-The module begins by providing you with an understanding of the role of exercise in promoting health, fitness and wellbeing.
-You will then proceed to examine the relationship that diverse individuals have with exercise and physical activity and focus on psychological, environmental and social factors that influence and impact upon health and wellbeing.
+The syllabus begins by providing an understanding of the role of exercise in promoting health, fitness and wellbeing.
+It will then proceed to examine the relationship that diverse individuals have with exercise and physical activity and focuses on psychological, environmental and social factors that influence and impact upon health and wellbeing.
+You will explore a range of assessment methods that can be used to provide a health and fitness profile for individuals and special populations and will consider specific medical issues that may affect participation.
+You will be provided with opportunities to carry out an investigative project based either in the human physiology lab or field setting.
+You will be provided with opportunities to work in groups to develop competence in a range of laboratory and field techniques to assess health, fitness and well-being.

 You will normally need 96-112 UCAS tariff points (from a maximum of four Advanced Level qualifications).
 We welcome a range of qualifications that meet this requirement, such as A/AS Levels, BTEC, Access Courses, International Baccalaureate (IB), Cambridge Pre-U, Extended Project etc.